EFE ARDA YAVAŞ / SETUP

 Raspberry Pi 5 (8GB):

-Dedicated to ARM64 native compilation and embedded Linux tests.
+Dedicated to ARM64 native compilation and embedded Linux tests however sometimes I use it as my desktop machine.
+(I really enjoy Kernel Panic)

 Home Servers: